Home Meet Frank Seminars Who's Frank Articles

 I now introduce to you Mario the mason.

-“¼ of an inch” came loud and clear from the little red jacket in the last row.
+“¼ of an inch”, a loss of 2 stops down to f/4.0, came loud and clear from the little red jacket in the last row.
 Okay little girl.
 Let’s find out.
 Mario please measure the depth of the peanut butter.
 A drum roll please.
 Mario carefully measures the depth of the peanut butter.
 And the answer is...
 Wow! ¼ of an inch.
 Congratulations little girl you are correct!

 Let's Review...